Bee Exterminator & Removal Service Experts Phoenix, Arizona

 In Arizona, the Africanized Honey Bee colonies have grown; the more aggressive colonies are the ones that survived the droughts of the past few years.
 The summer is the peak period for Bee attacks because there is less honey, and the Bees become more protective of their hives.
 Although it is not a concrete number, the AMA has said that seven Africanized Honey Bee stings per pound can be lethal.
 Don’t forget, however, that people react to Bee stings differently.
 There is one documented case of a man who survived over 2,000 Bee stings.
 There are others who are very sensitive or allergic to Bee stings and would certainly not fare that well.
 Pets are also vulnerable.

-Of most concern to property owners is the potential structural and aesthetic damage the Bees can cause as they bore into wood, particularly if the wood is part of a home, deck, or wooden furniture.
+Of most concern to property owners as advised by the bee exterminator is the potential structural and aesthetic damage the Bees can cause as they bore into wood, particularly if the wood is part of a home, deck, or wooden furniture.
 Carpenter Bees do not eat wood.
 Structural damage occurs as the Bees bore new tunnels or enlarge old tunnels in the same location.
 Occasionally, the larvae of Carpenter Bees attract vertebrate predators such as woodpeckers that compound the damage of the Carpenter Bees.
 If either of these situations occurs, or if the holes themselves or the stains (Bees typically defecate around their tunnels) are an unacceptable eyesore, controls are justified.

 Tunnels usually consist of an entrance hole penetrating into the wood ½ to 1 inch across the grain of the wood then turning at a right angle to follow the wood grain for 6–8 inches.
 After tunneling is completed, the Bee will create individual cells using bits of sawdust and frass along the length of the tunnel.
 As the eggs hatch in midsummer, the larvae feed on the pollen provisions, mature, and emerge as adults in the fall.
 The Bees can then either create new holes or enlarge holes made previously in order to pass the winter within them.
 Carpenter Bees emerge again in April and May to repeat this cycle.